AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 pod 'ParseLiveQuery'
 ```

-First, we need to instantiate a websocket client using the `ParseLiveQuery.Client`.
-Next, we need to create a subscription to events that may be triggered by the back-end.
+Next, we need to instantiate a websocket client using the `ParseLiveQuery.Client`.
+We also need to create a subscription to events that may be triggered by the backend.

 ```swift
 // make sure to import module at the top